jen2ags/pontential-enigma/Develop/createdREADME.md

   - [Questions](#questions)

   ## Description
-  In this application you will be able to make selections between different characters to include and how many.
-Then the user will be able to select generate password and have a password created with the criteria selected.
+  In this application you will be prompted through a series of questions to determine what types of characters and how long you would like your password.
+Then the user will be able to click generate password and have the password created with the selected criteria.

   ## Installation
-  You will need to use the github pages link to go to the application and then start creating passwords!
+  You will need to open the github pages link and then run the password generator.

   ## Usage
   To create a random password with specific criteria.